| Ujjain

 Maqbara, Bina Neev Ki Masjid, Maulana Rumi Ka Maqbara, and Digambara Jain Museum are some of the other prominent places of

-In the reign of Mahmud Shah, Maharaja Sawai Jai Singh was made the
+interest in Ujjain.
+Top In the reign of Mahmud Shah, Maharaja Sawai Jai Singh was made the

 Governor of Malwa, a great scholar of astronomy, he had the observatory